mfaani/mfaani/content/posts/interviewing/how-to-calculate-the-middle-index.md

 ```

 #### 2nd Iteration
-pivot is now `index: 4`.
+pivot range = 3 -> 5
+pivot index = 4.
 It's now actually the middle of its range.

 ```
 [2, 7, 20, 24, 40, 99]